nicksstapleton/blog/_portfolio/2022-10-12-logos-10-review-live-in-the-word.md

 ---
 title: 'Logos 10 Review: Live in the Word'
 excerpt: Some Logos updates feel like a refinement.
-Others feel like a leap.
+Others feel like a leap forward.
 Logos 10 is both.
-search: false
 tags:
 - Logos
 categories: